pawelc/docs/toread_copulas.md

 2011 - On Archimedean copulas and a non-parametric estimation method 2011 - Associative n-dimensional copulas
 2012 - Copula Network Classifiers
+2012 - The simple econometrics of tail dependence
 2012 - Pair copula constructions for multivariate discrete data 2012 - Goodness-of-fit tests for the gamma distribution based on the empirical laplace transform 2012 - Pair-Copula Constructions for Non-Gaussian DAG Models